What is an obituary template?

 What to include in an obituary

-Here's the thing — there's no official rulebook.
+There's no official rulebook.
 No one is grading you.
-But there are a handful of things most obituaries include, and knowing them ahead of time makes the writing a lot less daunting.
+But most obituaries include the same core elements, and knowing them ahead of time makes the writing a lot less daunting.

 - Full name — and any nickname they were actually known by